Image Carousel with 8 slides

 Qin Gao Discusses China’s Poverty Reduction & Social Welfare with the Carnegie Council

 Qin Gao Explains How China's Poverty Alleviation Program Works on SupChina's Sinica Podcast

 Using various national household survey datasets as well as administrative data and a cross-national comparative perspective, this research aims to understand the Chinese welfare state both conceptually and empirically and places the Chinese case in the global context.

 This research focuses broadly on aging, care, and health among Chinese and Asian American older adults and examines the social and economic determinants of health and other outcomes of older adults.

-Pengzhan Yang, a doctoral student at the School of Finance in Renmin University of China, is a visiting scholar at the Columbia School of Social Work and the Columbia China Center for Social Policy during the 2019-2020 academic year.
-He shared his background, interests, and Columbia expectations in a recent written interview.
+Shu jung Li, a professor at the Department of Social Work, Soochow University, Taiwan, is a visiting scholar at the Columbia School of Social Work and the Columbia China Center for Social Policy during the 2019-2020 academic year.
+She shared her background, interests, and Columbia expectations in a recent written interview.